 Otherwise, teams will end up using multiple communication tools and channels that will result in ineffective communication or communication silos.
 Companies must identify the right tools and provide clear guidelines on how to use these tools.

-One of the major risks of hybrid working is data breach or leakage.
+Data breach or leakage is among the major hybrid working challenges.
 Since hybrid workers work from different locations (office, home, coffee shops, vacation spots etc) they end up using multiple devices to do their work.
 This comes with great risk as these devices are outside the office network and are vulnerable to all types of security risks such as cyberattacks, phishing, malware, ransomware etc.

 Organizations must establish the necessary security protocols to keep data & communications safe.
 Companies can install antivirus software on all devices, provide password manager tools, provide secure VPN connections and install device trackers so that the system can be blocked if it is stolen or lost.

-Another major hybrid work environment challenges are when employees work from home, the most common hybrid working disadvantage is the lack of reliable internet connection.
+Another major hybrid work environment challenge is when employees work from home, the most common hybrid working disadvantage is the lack of reliable internet connection.
 This problem will be more with digital nomads who keep travelling to new locations now and then.

 To overcome this problem, companies should provide work from home allowance so that their employees can lease connections with reliable global mobile internet service providers.
 This will let the hybrid workforce access the internet and from anywhere in the world.